fake-name/cfs-reverse-engineering/readme.md

 Anyways, high resolution board images are [here](PCBs.md).

 Some attempts at analyzing the various binary firmware and python objects are [here](firmware.md)

+The board can be flashed with klipper by just treating it as having a STM32F106VET6 (which is binary compatible with the GD32F303VET6).
+You loose a bit of potential clock-rate by not doing giga-device specific stuff, but this is fairly slow anyways so it should be fine.

+Specifying the klipper host connection to be on PA2/PA3 even works (albeit with RS485).